Something Just Like TRuST : Toxicity Recognition of Span and Target: Benchmarking Experiments

 \subsection{Reasoning Models}

-We also experiment with chain-of-thought (CoT) \cite{wei2023chainofthoughtpromptingelicitsreasoning} and the reasoning models o4-mini and R1 Distilled Llama70b/8b .
-Although reasoning helps in science or logic \cite{jaech2024openai,deepseekai2025deepseekr1incentivizingreasoningcapability,zhang2024chain,wei2023chainofthoughtpromptingelicitsreasoning}, it does not improve detection of toxicity or target group, and gives mixed results on span prediction.
+Although reasoning helps in science or logic \cite{jaech2024openai,deepseekai2025deepseekr1incentivizingreasoningcapability,zhang2024chain,wei2023chainofthoughtpromptingelicitsreasoning}, Tables \ref{tab:tox_res}-\ref{tab:span_res} show no improvement on detection of toxicity or target group, and mixed results on span prediction.
+We experimented with chain-of-thought (CoT) \cite{wei2023chainofthoughtpromptingelicitsreasoning} and the reasoning models o4-mini and R1 Distilled Llama70b/8b.
 CoT helps Llama70b and Sonnet, but not Llama8b and Gpt4o.
-Reasoning usually increases recall, which indicates that models predict more tokens less precisely.
+Reasoning usually increases span prediction recall.